-Activate fun & purposeful activities within full class, collaborative and small group learning environments that connect back to career professionals.
-Flexible for traditional classroom or distance learning settings.
+Activate fun & purposeful activities within full class, collaborative and small group learning environments.

 TEACHER & STUDENT RESOURCES

 Navigate through our grade level resources to enhance your students' upcoming Spark Encounter experience.
 You'll find Career Briefs, Writing Prompts, Career Score Cards and a Resume Builder, along with a full lesson plan at your finger tips.
-These resources are customized for each Spark Encounter and can be found On-Demand after the live event.
+These resources are customized for each Spark Encounter.

 Get your class prepared for their Live Spark Encounter by implementing this student-centered lesson plan with creative and interactive activities that meet learning standards in a fun and exciting way.
 Contents in this plan include: